 False imprisonment can occur in many situations -- including wrongful detention in cases of suspected shoplifting.
 It is also a crime that frequently draws an increased sentence due to a violation of Colorado's domestic violence law.

-To help you better understand false imprisonment under 18-3-303, C.R.S, our Colorado defense lawyers discuss the following, below:
+To help you better understand false imprisonment under 18-3-303, C.R.S, our Denver Colorado criminal defense lawyers discuss the following, below:

 - 1. What is false imprisonment?